sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 # Next steps

-In the upcomming blog post we will do a multinode Hadoop cluster with the same toolset, so stay tuned ...
+In the upcomming blog posts we will do a multinode Hadoop cluster with the same toolset, so stay tuned ...